Novel Topology and Manipulation of Scattering Singularities in Complex non-Hermitian Systems: EXPERIMENTAL IMPLEMENTATIONS OF SCATTERING

-\textbf{Experimental implementation of scattering from two-dimensional cavities.} A quasi-two-dimensional rectangular billiard made of brass has two coupling ports on the lid \cite{Gokir98}.
+A quasi-two-dimensional rectangular billiard made of brass has two coupling ports on the lid \cite{Gokir98}.
 The billiard has a height of 7.9 mm and an area of 0.077 $m^2$.
 When the cavity is excited at frequencies below approximately 19 GHz, only one propagating mode is supported, with the electric field polarized in the vertical (thin) direction \cite{Stock99,So95}.

 The billiard is loaded with three tunable metasurfaces which were fabricated by the Johns Hopkins University Applied Physics Laboratory \cite{PhysRevApplied.20.014004} and designed to vary reflection amplitude between 11-18 GHz and reflection phase between 14-16 GHz.
 The metasurfaces consist of a linear array of 18 mushroom-shaped resonant elements, where each element is loaded with varactor diodes and is sub-wavelength in size \cite{Siev99}.
 The metasurfaces were fabricated with Rogers 5880 PCB material and MACOM MAVR-011020-1411 varactor diodes.
 Each metasurface is 7.9 mm high, 185 mm long, and 1.8 mm thick, and has enough flexibility to conformally attach to a curved interior wall.
 All diodes on a given metasurface are tuned simultaneously by applying a global DC voltage bias to the metasurface through thin insulated wires that exit the billiard beneath the lid.
 The capacitance of the varactor diodes decreases from 0.24 to 0.03 pF as the applied voltage bias increases from 0 to 15 V, thus increasing the resonant frequency of the patches.
 Both the reflection magnitude and phase of the metasurface change as the voltage is varied, in general.
 Thus the tuned perturbation is a non-Hermitian change to the closed-system Hamiltonian $\mathcal{H}$ and the spectrum of the operator (modes of the cavity).
 The metasurfaces are connected to a Keithley 2230G-30-1 triple channel programmable DC power supply and are positioned along three different walls of the billiard.
 Each metasurface covers approximately 16\% of the perimeter length of the billiard.
 Through the variation of the reflection coefficient of the metasurfaces, we can manipulate the Hamiltonian, and therefore the scattering matrix, to create conditions for exceptional point degeneracies, coherent perfect absorption \cite{Erb24}, and other types of scattering singularities.
 Note that the total length of the metasurface is greater than the microwave wavelength, making them intermediate in character between a purely local perturbation and a global perturbation (such as the driving frequency).